obinnaeye/quiz-generator/server/app/db/database_integration.md

 ## Accessing Seeded Quiz Data

-Once the database is seeded, you can access the quiz data to verify its structure and content.
+Once the database is seeded, you can access the quiz data  or user data to verify its structure and content.
 Below are the instructions for retrieving quiz data using both MongoDB Shell and MongoDB Compass.

 ### Using MongoDB Shell